-- 1. A Retail Marijuana Cultivation Facility Licensee may apply to the Division for a waiver of the plant limit described in subparagraph (B)(1) of this rule after accruing at least two quarters of sales.
-The Licensee shall provide documentation demonstrating that for at least three consecutive months prior to the waiver application, it has consistently cultivated an amount of plants that is at or near its maximum allowed plant count, and has transferred at least 85% of the inventory it produced during that time period to another Retail Marijuana Establishment, and any other information requested to aid the Division in its evaluation of the waiver application.
+- 1. A Retail Marijuana Cultivation Facility Licensee may apply to the Division for a waiver of the plant limits described in subparagraph (B)(1) of this rule if it can provide documentation demonstrating that for at least three consecutive months prior to the waiver application, it has consistently cultivated an amount of plants that is at or near its maximum allowed plant count, and has sold or has contracted to sell at least 85% of the plants it cultivated during that time period.
 If a waiver application is approved by the Division, then the Retail Marijuana Cultivation Facility Licensee may: - a.
-Be permitted to cultivate no more than 6,000 plants at any one time at its Retail Marijuana Cultivation Facility if the Licensee was previously permitted to cultivate 3,600 or fewer plants at any one time, provided that it pays an extended plant fee of \$4,000.00.

-- b.
-Be permitted to cultivate no more than 10,200 plants at any one time at its Retail Marijuana Cultivation Facility if the Licensee was previously permitted to cultivate between 3,601 and 6,000 plants at any one time, provided that it pays an extended plant fee of \$8,000.00. - D. Application for Additional Retail Cultivation Facility Licenses.
-After accruing at least two quarters of sales, a Person who has any ownership interest in a licensed Retail Marijuana Cultivation Facility may apply to the Division for an additional Retail Marijuana Cultivation Facility license.
-The Person shall provide documentation demonstrating that for at least three consecutive months prior to the application, the related Retail Marijuana Cultivation Facility has consistently cultivated an amount of plants that is at or near its maximum allowed plant count, and has transferred at least 85% of the inventory it produced during that time period to another Retail Marijuana Establishment. - E. Industry-wide Adjustments.
+Be permitted to cultivate no more than 6,000 plants at any one time at its Retail Marijuana Cultivation Facility if the Licensee was previously permitted to cultivate 3,600 or fewer plants at any one time, provided that it pays an extended plant fee of \$4,000.00. - b.
+Be permitted to cultivate no more than 10,200 plants at any one time at its Retail Marijuana Cultivation Facility if the Licensee was previously permitted to cultivate between 3,601 and 6,000 plants at any one time, provided that it pays an extended plant fee of \$8,000.00. - D. Industry-wide Adjustments.
 The State Licensing Authority, at its sole discretion, may adjust any of the plant limits described in this rule on an industry-wide aggregate basis for all Retail Marijuana Cultivation Facility Licensees subject to that limitation.